ElVit/hassio-addons/addon-lftp/DOCS.md

 When true, lftp will also copy hidden files and folders
 Hidden files/folder start always with a dot e.g. ".htaccess".

+### Option `exclude_glob`

+Globally exclude files that match the given patterns.
+These files will not be copied from the source directory to the destination directory.
+A valid pattern may be e.g. '*.db'

 ### Option: `auto_confirm`